-Type 1 Type 2A Type 2B Type 3 Maximum Occupancy (excluding staff) Up to 6 persons 7 to 14 persons 15 to 21 elderly persons only Dependent on DO approval Distance from other CLF 1000 linear feet (Type 1, 2B and 3) and 1200 linear feet (Type 2A) 1000 linear feet (Type 1, 2B and 3) and 1200 linear feet (Type 2A) 1000 linear feet (Type 1 and 3) and 1200 linear feet (Type 2A).
+Type 1 Type 3 Maximum Occupancy (excluding staff) Up to 6 persons 7 to 14 persons 15 to 21 elderly persons only Dependent on DO approval Distance from other CLF 1000 linear feet (Type 1, 2B and 3) and 1200 linear feet (Type 2A) 1000 linear feet (Type 1, 2B and 3) and 1200 linear feet (Type 2A) 1000 linear feet (Type 1 and 3) and 1200 linear feet (Type 2A).
 Maximum of four (4) Type 2B within 1⁄2 mile radius.
 1000 linear feet (Type 1, 2B and 3) and 1200 linear feet (Type 2A) Kitchen Facilities Prohibited Prohibited Prohibited Permitted Permitted Locations Wherever single- family is permitted RM district and multi- family areas of Residential Pods of a PUD.
 Prohibited in and within 500 LF of a Single Family district/Pod.
 RM district and multi-family areas of Residential Pods of a PUD as a Conditional Use.
 Prohibited in and within 500 LF of a Single Family district/Pod.
 See use table Distance from Emergency Services NA Five (5) road miles of a full service fire rescue station 1.5 road miles of a full service fire rescue station and three (3) road miles of a full service hospital Five (5) road miles of a full service fire rescue station Access NA NA Located within a 1⁄4 road mile of a collector or an arterial roadway.
 Primary access to a collector or an arterial roadway.
 If less than 25 persons, then can be located on a local road.
-Minimum Lot Size NA 7,500 square feet 11,500 square feet NA Signage One (1) on-premi ses sign no more than one (1) square foot in size.
-See Article 7 Drop Off Area Required No Yes Yes Yes Public Water/Wastewater Connection No Yes Yes Yes Restrict Vehicles and Parking Reduction Methods Required The parking of residents' personal vehicles shall be prohibited at the facility.
-Parking reduction methods shall include the use of shuttle vans, staggering of providers/guest visitations, and carpooling of employees or other effective means of limiting the number of vehicles parked at the residence.
-No Architecture Conform the residential structure's exterior to the architecture, massing, height and style of surrounding residences.
-See Design Standards Buffer/Fencing Required No A six (6) foot opaque fence not located in front setback See Article 7 Buffers c.
+Minimum Lot Size NA 7,500 square feet 11,500 square feet NA See Article 7 Signage One (1) on-premi One (1) on-premises sign no more than one (1) square foot in size.
+Drop Off Area Required No Yes Yes Yes Public Water/Wastewater Connection No Yes Yes Yes Restrict Vehicles and Parking Reduction Methods Required The parking of resider Parking reduction meth providers/guest visita means of limiting No Architecture Conform the residential an See Design Standards Buffer/Fencing Required No A six (6) foot opaque See Article 7 Buffers c.
 Accessory Uses: